 He would ultimately earn a Master's degree in English and spend a year as a Fulbright scholar at St. Catherine's College, Oxford.
 From there, Heller served as an English professor, teaching composition at Penn State and creative writing at Yale.

 For a time, he worked as an advertising copywriter alongside future bestselling suspense novelist Mary Higgins Clark.
 He still determined to become a writer, and wrote at home when he wasn't working.

 Joseph Heller's first short story, published in 1948, appeared in The Atlantic magazine.
 In 1955, he published the first chapter of what was originally intended to be a novella called Catch-18 in New World Writing magazine.

 The planned work turned out to be novel length.
 When he was one third finished with the manuscript, Heller decided he would complete it only if he could find an interested publisher.
 Simon and Schuster bought the work, paying the author a $1500 advance.

 He would receive half of it immediately and half when he delivered the finished manuscript.
 It took him five years to complete his first novel, but the wait was worth it.
 To avoid confusion with Leon Uris' then new novel Mila 18, Heller changed the title of his novel from Catch-18 to Catch-22.

-The novel would become a classic, and its title would be added to the English lexicon as a term meaning "a problematic situation for which the only solution is denied by a circumstance inherent in the problem or by a rule."
+The novel, published in 1961, would become a classic, and its title would be added to the English lexicon as a term meaning "a problematic situation for which the only solution is denied by a circumstance inherent in the problem or by a rule."